The practice of ensuring the accuracy of the assumptions contained in financial models

 Cost and Duration of a Model Audit

-The fee depends on the following factors:
+The cost of the audit depends on the following factors:

 Scope of the review